-Reduce, Reuse, Recycle & Conservation (GRADES 2- 6)Using multimedia and visual aids, students will learn about recycling and conservation.
+Reduce, Reuse, Recycle & Conservation (GRADES 2-5)Using multimedia and visual aids, students will learn about recycling and conservation.

-Weather, Water Cycle, & Water CONSERVATION (grades 3- 8)Using multimedia and visual aids, the students will explore the major components of weather, the importance of weather to the survival of plants and animals, the water cycle, and water conservation.
+Weather & the Water Cycle, (grades 3-5)Using multimedia and visual aids, the students will explore the major components of weather, the importance of weather to the survival of plants and animals, the water cycle, and water conservation.
 In addition, students will learn about the tools used to measure the changes in the weather.

-Meteorology & Weather (grades 3 -8)Using multimedia and visual aids, explore the major components of meteorology and weather, the importance of weather to the survival of plants and animals.
+Meteorology & Weather (grades 4-8)Using multimedia and visual aids, explore the major components of meteorology and weather, the importance of weather to the survival of plants and animals.
 Learn about the tools used to measure the different aspects of weather

-Natural Resources (grades 3 -8)The students will identify renewable and nonrenewable natural resources and its impact on society.
+Natural Resources (grades 4-8)The students will identify renewable and nonrenewable natural resources and its impact on society.
 They will explore various methods to conserve natural resources and discuss pollution and its impact on the environment.

 The program will focus on various types of wetlands, their functions and their importance to the health of the Chesapeake Bay and the surrounding environment.
 The students will also discuss the water cycle, watersheds, pollution, erosion, and other factors affecting wetlands in Maryland.
 Hands-on experiments and activities will engage your students and will help them better understand their connection to the environment.